What A Fertility Doctor Wants You To Know About At-Home Insemination

 There’s a small chance of introducing bacteria into the vagina via an unsterile syringe, which could lead to an infection of the uterus lining such as endometritis.
 Signs of this include abnormal vaginal swelling, bleeding, and discharge, as well as pelvis pain and fever.
 This can be treated with antibiotics.

-The more common health risk, however, has to do with the sperm.
-If you get your sperm through an official bank, they’ll most likely do the proper medical testing for you.
-If you use a friend, “get preliminary testing done on the sperm sample,” Dr Sekhon stresses.
-That includes an STI test, including a HIV test, and genetic testing to rule out the possibility that you and the donor carry a mutation that could be passed onto your future child.
-This is crucial, Dr Sekhon says.

-Genetic testing is covered by most insurance providers — but even if it's not or you don't have insurance, Dr Sekhon says it's usually heavily subsidised.
-The test would cost $100 (£80) to $200 (£160) dollars, max.
+The costs of genetic testing varies across Canada and may be covered under provincial health care plans, employee benefits or through private insurance — but even if it's not or you don't have insurance, Dr. Sekhon says it's usually heavily subsidized.
+You should speak to your doctor or genetics clinic to find out what's available.

-Wash your hands and wear gloves when you’re doing the insertion, Dr Sekhon says.
-"Whatever can be done to maintain sterility throughout the procedure — including not letting the catheter tip touch anything before it is used for insemination — is advised."

 What equipment and supplies do I need for an at-home insemination?